ckeditor/ckeditor4/tests/plugins/divarea/manual/detached.md

 	**Unexpected:** Editor data is lost, content area is not editable.

 6. Switch to "Source mode".

-Write some additional text.
-Back from "Source mode".
+7. Write some additional text.

+8. Switch back from "Source mode".

-7. Repeat step 2.
+9. Repeat step 2.

 	**Expected:**